dciancu/unifi-protect-unvr-docker-arm64/README.md

 Run UniFi Protect UNVR in Docker on ARM64 hardware.

-> [!IMPORTANT]
-> Disconnect the docker host from the internet during the initial console setup, else it will auto update and may
-> break the container.
-> Also remember to disable auto update of the console and applications in the console settings.
-> Make sure you have read the below sections on [Issues running systemd inside docker](#issues-running-systemd-inside-docker) and [Issues with remote access](#issues-with-remote-access).
-> Protect requires at least 4 GB RAM in order to boot and run correctly.
-> It is recommended to only run Protect with no other services/images when running on limited hardware (like Raspberry Pi).
-> If running inside a VM, make sure to bridge its net adapter or forward ports from host to the VM.
-> For macOS use `docker-compose.macos.yml`.

 > [!TIP]
 > Works on Raspberry Pi (tested with Pi 4 model B 4GB on Debian 12 Bookworm).
 > Protect 5.0 added support for third-party cameras via ONVIF, [see here](https://help.ui.com/hc/en-us/articles/26301104828439-Third-Party-Cameras-in-UniFi-Protect).